mammuth/ha-fritzbox-tools/README.md

 Note: **due to the underlying library, the update routine is not the fastest.
 This might result in warnings.**

+## Exposed entities

+- `service.reconnect`  Reconnect to your ISP
+- `switch.fritzbox_guest_wifi`  Turns on/off guest wifi
+- `binary_sensor.fritzbox_connectivity`  online/offline depending on your internet connection
+- `switch.fritzbox_portforward_[description of your forward]` for each of your port forwards for your HA device
+- `switch.fritzbox_profile_[name of your device]` for each device in your fritzbox network

 ## Example Automations and Scripts
 **Script: Reconnect / get new IP**